brakisto/confocal-raytracer/README.md

 import time
 import warnings

+# Ignore warning in axins legend location.
 warnings.filterwarnings("ignore")

+# Set refractive index of the spatial filter
 n_data["n_absorb"] = np.inf

+# Decimate the refractive index data to make
+# the plot faster
 n_data = n_data[::5]

+# Get example optical data
 optical_data = chromatic_confocal

+# Set the pinhole size before sensor
 PINHOLE_SIZE = 25 / 1000  # milimeters

+# Number of rays from light source
 N_RAYS = 3
+# Set the extension of the light source
 LIGHT_SOURCE_RADIUS = 0 / 1000  # milimeters
+# Set the desviation angle with respecto to the
+# optical axis of the N_RAYS
 THETA = 6.0  # Degrees
+# If LIGHT_SOURCE_RADIUS != 0 it is possible to set
+# more rays for each height with the same desviation angle
 N_RAYS_HEIGHT = 1
+# Light source position
 Z0 = -33.4  # Light source position same as
 # back focal length of the achormatic doublet

 fig, ax = plt.subplots()

+# RayTrace object
 raytrace = RayTrace(
     optical_data=optical_data,
     n_data=n_data,